Perceptual system

 A perceptual system is a computational system (biological or artificial) designed to make inferences about properties of a physical environment based on scenes.
-Other definitions may exist.

 In this context, a scene is defined as sensory information that can flow from a physical environment into a computational system via sensory transduction.
 A sensory organ (biological or artificial) is used to capture this information.
 Therefore, a perceptual system must incorporate input from at least one sensory organ.